4pplet/cyber60/README.md

 A DIY-friendly 60% using nRF52840 and ZMK: the cyber.

 ## Status:
-Revision C3 is mostly tested and works.
-Please read release notes for specific release before manufacturing.
-I've added the release of revision D with updated split space layout.
-Files are still untested, so use at your own risk, untill it has been verified.

-Buzzer and capslock indicator is not yet implemented in Zephyr 3.0.

 Split space has been updated to 2.75u + 1u + 2.75u (6.5u split) instead of 3u + 1u + 3u (7u split) in the lates revision (D) for better stabilizer support.
 Only 2U PCB-stabilizers was previously supported for 3u, which is not ideal but 3U stabs do not fit due to the bluetooth module placment.
 6.5u split is very similar in typing, but it will only work in WK or HHKB layout, not WKL.

 ## Availability: